This video is of me showing what I feel is Real Food VS NOT Real Food.

 Real food does not need a label or fancy packaging.
 A lemon is a lemon.
 An onion is an onion.
-Real Food is a whole food that is life sustaining.
+It is a whole food that is life-sustaining.

 Our bodies were designed to digest Real Food.
-The best Real Foods to me are called Powerfoods.
+The best Real Foods to me are called Superfoods.

 1. Full of naturally occurring vitamins and minerals to build and nourish the body.

 If you research supplements carefully you will find that the better more expensive supplements provide a wider and more sophisticated complement of ingredients.
 They are actually trying to get the combination and chemical structure closer and closer to the whole food state.
 You might ask at some point: why not just eat the food?

 Too much fat makes you fat.
 The high levels of fat added to processed foods and junk food is the ‘bad’ kind that now has been shown to increase heart disease, obesity.

 Real Food nuts, on the other hand, have fat in them but it is often the ‘good kind’ that has been shown to help weight loss.

 White sugar (and similar high processed sugars) makes you fat, creates anxiety and depression, increases diabetes, heart problems and rots your teeth, and suppresses your immune system.

 Processed foods almost always have sugar added to them since they know it is addictive and they want to eat as much as possible.

 Most real foods (except meat) have carbohydrates in them, usually in lower quantities, but even if there are higher amounts of carbohydrates, such as in fruit, it is more slowly absorbed into the system because of fiber and other whole food elements so the sugars are not absorbed so quickly.
 We call these smart carbs.
 This means you get energy but without the problems.